 From time to time the Club may receive a restricted allocation of disabled tickets for away matches, where it believes that demand will exceed supply.
 In this instance, the Club will invoke the following priority policy.

 Disabled Away Season Ticket holders.

-Disabled Season Ticket holders who can produce an agreed number of stubs / or be on the Club database having purchased tickets for away games in the past twelve months.
-The number of qualifying games required will be agreed with the MKDSA disability representative.
+Disabled Season Ticket holders who are on the Club database having purchased tickets for away games in the past 24 months.
+The number of qualifying games required will be agreed with the MKDSA Disabled Representative.

 All other Club members who are registered disabled.

 General sale tickets for any oversubscribed group will be allocated by means of a ballot.

 AWAY MATCH COACH TRAVEL

 The Club from time to time may provide an official Club travel service to its away matches and where sponsorship funding permits, a wheelchair accessible minibus or coach.
 Where the Club provides such a travel service and the minibus or coach fails to reach the match due to mechanical breakdown then paying passengers will be entitled to a full refund.
 Where the Club provides such a travel service and the minibus or coach fails to reach the match in time for kick off due to mechanical breakdown then the passengers will be entitled to a part refund, the value of which to be determined on a match by match basis.